starkfell/100DaysOfIaC/articles/day.60.building.a.practical.yaml.pipeline.part.10.md

 ## Conclusion

-In today's article in we continued where we left off in **[Part 7](./day.50.building.a.practical.yaml.pipeline.part.7.md)** and added the content we were working on to a separate bash script and then created a new task in the YAML Build Pipeline.
+In today's article in we continued where we left off in **[Part 9](./day.58.building.a.practical.yaml.pipeline.part.9.md)** and updated our Dockerfile configuration and add in an NGINX Configuration File so that NGINX was available on port 80 from its FQDN.
 If there's a specific scenario that you wish to be covered in future articles, please create a **[New Issue](https://github.com/starkfell/100DaysOfIaC/issues)** in the [starkfell/100DaysOfIaC](https://github.com/starkfell/100DaysOfIaC/) GitHub repository.